chinmayijagadish/GramaKalyanaSports/Readme.md

 Grama-Kalyana Sports is a modern Android application developed using **Kotlin + Jetpack Compose** to digitalize village-level sports tournaments such as **Cricket, Kabaddi, and Volleyball**.

-This project is being developed as part of an internship at **MindMatrix** with the goal of transforming traditional manual scorekeeping into a real-time digital sports experience for local communities.
+This project is being developed with the goal of transforming traditional manual scorekeeping into a real-time digital sports experience for local communities.

 ---